Modern Languages (Spanish with German) BA (Hons) – 2023 entry

 What you will study

-You will have the opportunity to study translation modules, gaining an insight into various aspects of the translation profession, including subtitling and interpreting.
-You will also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.
+You’ll have the opportunity to study translation modules and gain an insight into various aspects of the translation profession.
+You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.

 The course includes a Professional Training placement abroad, giving you the choice between work, study, or a combination of the two.